dustinevan/jogger/job-worker-service-0001.md

 We skip the CLI, Jogger Server, and Job Manager in this diagram to focus on the internals of the Job, exec.Cmd, and OutputStreamer.

-1. The job.Stop() method is called by the Job Manager
+1. The `job.Stop()` method is called by the Job Manager
-2. The job's status is set to `stopped` this is guarded by a mutex, duplicate stop calls are ignored
+2. the cancel function held internally by the job is called -- this cancels the context used by internal exec.Cmd
-3. the cancel function held internally by the job is called -- this cancels the context used by internal exec.Cmd
+3. `exec.Cmd` calls the cancel function created when it was started.
+This sends a `SIGTERM` to the process
-4. exec.Cmd calls the cancel function created when it was started.
-This sends a SIGTERM to the process
+4. Meanwhile, the OutputStreamer is still streaming output data to the client
-5. Meanwhile, the OutputStreamer is still streaming output data to the client
+5. The underlying process represented by `exec.Cmd` exits normally or is killed based on the WaitDelay.
-6. The underlying process represented by exec.Cmd exits normally or is killed.
-If it is killed, the job status is set to `killed`
+6. The error output of `cmd.Wait()` is used to determine the final status of the job
-7. exec.Cmd writes an EOF to the OutputStreamer and closes the stdout and stderr pipes
+7. The goroutine waiting for the process to finish defer closes the OutputStreamer and exits.
 8. OutputStreamer finishes sending all data to the client and closes the channel used for streaming
 9. The client receives the last of the output and the command prompt is returned

 #### Getting the Status